Mozu/mozu-theme-helpers/README.md

 ## Usage
 ```

+  Theme Helper for Mozu and Associated Assets

+  If you don't supply a <path> to a command, thmaa will assume the current directory.

+  check <path>                                                          Check if references are up to date.

+  compile <path>                                                        Compile theme scripts, respecting inheritance.

+    --ignore                                                            Speed up!
+Specify a pattern of files and directories to ignore when copy
+                                                                        ing, relative to root.
+Defaults to .git, node_modules

+    --dest                                                              Specify a destination other than the default /compiled/scripts directory
+                                                                         of your theme.

+    --verbose                                                           Talk a lot.

+    --quiet                                                             Don't talk at all.

+  help                                                                  Print this help

+    --splash                                                            Display a fancy logo.

-    new <dir> [base]              Create a new theme, based on Core by default.
+  new <path>                                                            Create a new theme based on the Core theme.

     --name                                                              Specify a unique package name.
-                                  (Defaults to directory name).
+(Defaults to directory name.)

-        --friendly-name           Specify a display name for administrator.
-                                  (Defaults to directory name).
+    --friendly-name                                                     Specify a display name for SiteBuilder.
+(Defaults to directory name.)

-    override <path>               Create an override, copying from base theme.
+  override <path>                                                       Create an override, copying from your base theme.

-        --force                   Force creation even if a file already exists.
+    --force                                                             Force overwrite if an override already exists.

-    check <path>                  Check if references are up to date.
+  set-version <path> <version>                                          Set and synchronize the version number across all config files.

+    --no-package                                                        Do not update package.json.

+    --no-bower                                                          Do not update bower.json.

   update <path>                                                         Update references folder.

 ```